ucgmsim/velocity_modelling/wiki/DataFormats.md

 ```
 2025-03-25 21:13:21,015 - nzcvm - WARNING - In /Users/sungbae/velocity_modelling/velocity_modelling/cvm/data/regional/Canterbury/Canterbury_Miocene_WGS84.in: Data length mismatch - got 150800, expected 150801.
 Missing data will be padded with 0.
 ```
-Note: This is likely due to clerical error during data preparation.
-We chose to pad with zeros to match the behaviour original C code, but this may lead to a undesirable outcome.
+Note: The example above is for illustration only.
+Usually such an issue is likely due to clerical error during data preparation.
+We chose to pad with zeros to match the behaviour of the original C code, but this may lead to a undesirable outcome.

 #### Example